jrubes/PIA-Tunnel/ReadMe.txt

 /*
   * Project: PIA Tunnel VM
   * Description: Linux virtual machine to be used as a VPN to network bridge.
   *	  This VM will only work with the VPN service from https://www.privateinternetaccess.com/ *
   * Author: Mirko Kaiser, http://www.KaiserSoft.net
+  * Support the software with Bitcoins !thank you!: 157Gh2dTCkrip8hqj3TKqzWiezHXTPqNrV
   * Copyright (C) 2013 Mirko Kaiser
   * First created in Germany on 2013-07-20
   * License: New BSD License